Home

 Documentation

 The help text that is displayed when executing a unit with the -h or --help switch is its main documentation.
 The automatically generated documentation contains a compilation of that output for each unit at the top level, but also contains the specification for the three fundamental concepts of the toolkit: framing, multibin arguments, and meta variables.
 Full-text search of the description and help text for every unit is also available on the command line, via the provided binref command.
-In recognition of the fact that reference documentation can be somewhat dry, there is an ongoing effort to produce a series of tutorials and there are a few additional resources:
+In recognition of the fact that reference documentation can be somewhat dry, there is an ongoing effort to produce a series of tutorials; I very much recommend to check them out.
+On top of that, I collect additional resources (including some produced by third parties) below.

 License